Manifold Optimization-based Pilot Allocation for Cell-Free Massive MIMO ISAC Systems: Conclusion

 \section{Conclusion}

-We proposed a novel pilot design and a low-complexity receiver for \ac{CF-mMIMO} systems.
+We proposed a novel, sensing enabling, pilot design algorithm for \ac{CF-mMIMO} systems.
 The pilot design leverages manifold optimization to directly construct pilot sequences that maximize the system sum rate while enforcing unimodularity constraints for joint communication and sensing.
+By intelligently exploiting the concept of orthogonality, the proposed scheme reduces pilot contamination, resulting in improved overall performance.
 Simulation results show that the proposed pilot design achieves communication performance comparable to state-of-the-art algorithms and superior sensing capabilities due to its perfect autocorrelation properties.
-Additionally, the proposed receiver, based on the \ac{GaBP} algorithm, efficiently estimates the transmitted signal vector with near-optimal detection performance and substantially reduced computational complexity.
-Both contributions are particularly suitable for large-scale \ac{CF-mMIMO} systems, where conventional methods become impractical due to complexity and pilot contamination.
-Future work will focus on extending the proposed pilot and receiver designs to more complex scenarios, such as multi-cell \ac{CF-mMIMO} systems and environments with non-ideal channel conditions.